A formula for topology/deformations and its significance: The DGLA model for the interval

-where we have used Leibnitz' rule and that $[u,\ad_eu]=\half\ad_e[u,u]$ from the Jacobi identity.
+where we have used the Leibniz rule and that $[u,\ad_eu]=\half\ad_e[u,u]$ from the Jacobi identity.
 Thus $f$ satisfies a first-order linear differential equation with constant (operator) coefficients of the same form as that satisfied by $u$ where now $x$ is replaced by $\D_x^2e$, while $f(0)=f(1)=0$ (since $a$ and $b$ are flat).
-It follows that $\D_x^2e=0$, as required.\QED
+It follows that $\D_x^2e=0$ in $U^{(N)}_{-2}$ (for all $N$), as required. \end{proof}